Ricotta cheese fried balls with sauce

 Place the chopped crumbs in a large bowl with the sifted ricotta cheese 4, then add the crushed half clove of garlic 5 and whole beaten eggs 6.

-Add the grated Parmesan and Pecorino cheese 7, parsley, salt 8 and pepper to taste.
+Add the grated Parmigiano Reggiano and pecorino cheese 7, parsley, salt 8 and pepper to taste.
 Then mix all the ingredients well with a fork 9.

 Mix well until soft but compact 10.
 Put a little oil on the palms of your hands 11 and, taking a portion of the dough, form meatballs of about 1 3/4 tbsp (30 g) each 12.